Burlington County Injury Pre-Trial Steps

 Under New Jersey Court Rule 4:24-1, discovery and all other pretrial steps must be completed within 300 days for most personal injury cases.
 The time limit for product liability, medical malpractice, and other more complex cases is 450 days.
 If more time is needed, the court may extend discovery if sufficient reasons are presented for doing so.

 The plaintiff themselves must answer interrogatories, or written questions.
-These questions deal with the injuries sustained, how the accident occurred, and any applicable economic damages such as medical expenses, lost wages, and motor vehicle damage.
+These questions deal with the injuries sustained, how the accident occurred, and any applicable economic damages such as medical expenses, lost wages, and property damage.

 Mandatory Deposition Appearance

-The plaintiff must also appear at a deposition, at which they will be asked questions under oath about the incident and their injuries by attorneys.
+The plaintiff must also appear at a deposition, where they will be asked questions under oath about the incident and their injuries by attorneys.
 During discovery, it is likely that the plaintiff will undergo a medical examination from a doctor chosen by the defendant’s lawyer.

 Once discovery has concluded, the court schedules a non-binding arbitration hearing.
 This form of dispute resolution is overseen by a neutral arbitrator.
 Both parties make their case, and the arbitrator decides on an award.
 The plaintiff’s party can either accept or vacate the award after 30 days.
 Should the latter occur, a trial date is then set.
 If a mistake takes place within the subsequent trial, that plaintiff can also make an appeal to the decision if needed.